DipmitaRudra/Dice-Game/README.md

  # Dice Game 🎲🎲
-This is a dice game that asks for players name before you start and let users roll the dice by refreshing the page.
+This is a dice game that let users roll the dice by refreshing the page.
 This is a simple dice game to play with your friend.

 Playing Instructions: